MicrosoftDocs/CortanaSkillsKit/docs/skills/mva21-setup.md

 ## Step 2 - Set up your PC, Mac, or Cortana device

-You can develop a Cortana skill on either a Mac or a PC running Windows 10 Anniversary Update, using your choice of development tools.
+You can develop a Cortana skill on either a Mac or a PC running Windows 10 Anniversary Update (build 1607), using your choice of development tools.
 The only requirement is that you have installed the [Microsoft Bot Builder SDK](https://github.com/microsoft/botbuilder-v3).

 Although you can use any development environment, Microsoft Visual Studio offers a variety of useful tools and features, including Bot Application, Bot Controller, and Bot Dialog templates.
 For information about installing Visual Studio, see [Install Visual Studio 2017](https://docs.microsoft.com/visualstudio/install/install-visual-studio).